ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Weekly Digest`
     - The issue is a weekly report of the latest activities.

-## Assigning Bounty Tiers after merging a Pull Request
+## Assigning Bounty Tiers before merging a Pull Request

-After a developer merges a PR it is *required* to assign one of the 7 bounty labels.
-Those labels will be used by the ArkEcosystem Bot to calculate bounty rewards and inform the contributors about those.
+Before a developer merges a PR it is *required* to assign one of the 7 bounty labels.
+Those labels will be used by the _ArkEcosystem Bot_ to calculate bounty rewards and inform the contributors about those and other activities or requests.

 **Tier 1 - $100**